-- 2. Include a report (1-3 typed pages) about the pet or personal learning experiences, project planning sheet, pictures of the pet and the equipment used for care. - 3.
-Report should include care of animal; habits of your pet; natural life expectancy; and personal experiences such as something silly your pet did. - 4.
+2. Include a report (1-3 typed pages) about the

+- 3. Report should include care of animal; habits of your pet; natural life expectancy; and personal experiences such as something silly your pet did. - 4.
 Members enrolled for more than one year must show growth in the project.
 Previous records, reports, etc. are to be included in the notebook.
 Use tabs/dividers to separate project by year.
 Grammar and content will be considered.

-Small pet reports will be judged prior to the Small Pet Show on Friday, May 3rd at the Small Pet Show-Check In 4:30p.m.
-Judging 6:00p.m and will then be reviewed by the judge with the member during a brief conference judging session at the Small Pet Show.
+Small pet reports will be judged prior to the Small Pet Show on Saturday, May 2nd at the Small Pet Show- Check In 2:30p.m.
+Judging 3:30p.m and will then be reviewed by the judge with the member during a brief conference judging session at the Small Pet Show.